Tours & Trails Historic Fell's Point Trail

 Content about Historic Fell's Point Trail

 History runs throughout the cobblestone streets of Fell's Point.
 Founded in 1726 by William Fell, a shipbuilder from England, Fell's Point served as the city's deep-water port for over a century.
 The area's residents were eyewitnesses to the bombardment of Fort McHenry during the War of 1812.
 Shipbuilders crafted impressive ships, including the young U.S. Navy's USS Constellation and the USS Enterprise.
-Frederick Douglass periodically resided as a slave in Fell's Point until 1838 when he fled bondage.
+An enslaved Frederick Douglass periodically resided in Fell's Point until 1838 when he fled bondage.

 Historic Fell's Point Trail Tour Schedule